apehex/sec-checklists/.github/README.md

 > :memo: Streamline your workflows around cybersecurity!

 Keep track of your *actual* progress securing / attacking assets.
-This project aims at abstracting the tooling & methodology to focus on coverage: what items have been found / tested, against what risk?
+This project aims at abstracting the tooling/how to focus on methodology: what items have been found / tested, against what risk?